FunctionLab/humanbase-docs/docs/seqweaver.rst

 Introduction
 ------------

-Seqweaver is a deep learning model for predicting chromatin features and regulatory effects from DNA sequences.
-It is part of the family of sequence-based models that includes Sei and Beluga (DeepSEA).
+Seqweaver is a deep learning framework designed to predict how genetic variants affect post-transcriptional RNA-binding protein (RBP) interactions.
+The model is trained on RBP-RNA interaction data obtained from CLIP-seq experiments.
+Seqweaver consists of 232 RBP models spanning 88 distinct RBPs, and can predict the impact of genetic variants (including variants never seen in genomic databases) at single-nucleotide resolution.

+Seqweaver is described in:
+Park CY, Zhou J, Wong AK, Chen KM, Theesfeld CL, Darnell RB, Troyanskaya OG.
+Genome-wide landscape of RNA-binding protein target site dysregulation reveals a major impact on psychiatric disorder risk.
+Nat Genet.
+2021 Feb;53(2):166-173.

 Input
 -----

 .. |bp_length| replace:: 1000
-.. |bed_example| replace:: ``chr1 109817091 109818090``
+.. |bed_example| replace:: ``chr1 109817090 109818090``

 .. include:: _includes/common-input-formats.rst

 A minimal FASTA example of 4 sequences is shown below.
 Each sequence entry consists of: